mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 - Basic op-amp circuit analysis.

 # Passive Components

+## Capacitors
+- Draw the symbol for a capacitor.
+- What is capacitance?
+- What is a dielectric?
+- How does a capacitor behave when initially excited and at DC steady-state?
+- Draw a realistic circuit model for a capacitor.
+What are the parastics and where do they come from?
+- What is a capacitor's self resonant frequency?
+- Build a LPF/HPF using a single capacitor.

+## Inductors
+- Draw the symbol for an inductor.
+- What is inductance?
+- How does an inductor behave when initially excited and at DC steady-state?
 - What happens when an inductor saturates?
+- Draw a realistic circuit model for an inductor.
+What are the parastics and where do they come from?
+- What do cores do on inductors?
+- What are typical core materials?
+- What are the main loss mechanisms of an inductor?
+Where do they arise from?
+- What is ACR?
+Where does it arise from and how is it impacted by frequency?
+- Build a LPF/HPF using a single inductor.

 # Semiconductor Devices
 - What's a depletion region and how does it form?